-The Lost Wage Assistance (LWA) program provides a supplemental weekly benefit payment to eligible claimants.
-At this time, the grant award ($35.8 million) will cover the first three weeks of the LWA program, retroactive to the benefit week ending August 1, 2020.
-Eligible claimants will receive the supplemental benefit for the benefit weeks ending August 1, August 8 and August 15.
-If there is additional funding available, the program may remain open for subsequent weeks.
+The Lost Wages Assistance (LWA) program provides a supplemental weekly benefit payment to eligible claimants.
+Eligible claimants will receive the supplemental benefit for the benefit weeks ending August 1, August 8, August 15, August 22, August 29 and September 5, for a total of six weeks.

 This program requires individuals in Regular UI to answer an additional question.
 Please review the information below to determine next steps.